czero-cc/.github/README.md

 # .github
-Czero enables AI-driven software development
+Czero enables rediscovery of your own knowledge base